 The Rock & Roll Hall of Fame opened in 1995 and in a typical year will receive 500,000 visitors.
 The facility is designed to look like a record player.
 The exhibits include Michael Jackson’s sequined glove, the Boy Scout uniform of The Doors’ Jim Morrison, the Pink Floyd Wall and Elvis Presley’s motorcycle.
 There’s also lots of musical tributes as well as displays of past induction ceremonies.

 Cleveland was chosen as the site for the museum because local DJ Alan Freed is credited with coining the term “rock and roll” in 1951 to establish the style of music as separate from rhythm and blues.

 The hall’s 2020 induction ceremony was a virtual event due to the COVID-19 pandemic.
 However, the 2021 celebration returned as a live event.
 The October 30 ceremony was held at the Rocket Mortgage Fieldhouse instead of the usual Public Auditorium.
 The larger venue allowed for more than double the number of usual attendees.
-This year, 13 performers were inducted, ranging from Tina Turner to The Go-Go’s to Jay-Z to the Foo Fighters to LL Cool J. The 2022 inductees included Pat Benatar, Duran Duran, Dolly Parton, Eminen, Lionel Ritchie and Carly Simon.
+They watched 13 performers get inducted, ranging from Tina Turner to The Go-Go’s to Jay-Z to the Foo Fighters to LL Cool J. The 2022 inductees included Pat Benatar, Duran Duran, Dolly Parton, Eminen, Lionel Ritchie and Carly Simon.
 The induction ceremony was held in November 2022 in Los Angeles.